Massachusetts Institute of Technology: Housing

 Undergraduates are guaranteed four-year housing in one of MIT's 11 undergraduate dormitories.
-Those living on campus can receive support and mentoring from live-in graduate student tutors, resident advisors, and faculty housemasters.
+Those living on campus can receive support and mentoring from live-in graduate students and faculty.
 Because housing assignments are made based on the preferences of the students themselves, diverse social atmospheres can be sustained in different living groups; for example, according to the Yale Daily News staff's The Insider's Guide to the Colleges, 2010, "The split between East Campus and West Campus is a significant characteristic of MIT.
 East Campus has gained a reputation as a thriving counterculture."
-MIT also has 5 dormitories for single graduate students and 2 apartment buildings on campus for married student families.
+MIT also has five dormitories for single graduate students and two apartment buildings on campus for married student families.

 MIT has an active Greek and co-op housing system, including thirty-six fraternities, sororities, and independent living groups (FSILGs).
 As of 2015, 98% of all undergraduates lived in MIT-affiliated housing; 54% of the men participated in fraternities and 20% of the women were involved in sororities.
 Most FSILGs are located across the river in Back Bay near where MIT was founded, and there is also a cluster of fraternities on MIT's West Campus that face the Charles River Basin.
 After the 1997 alcohol-related death of Scott Krueger, a new pledge at the Phi Gamma Delta fraternity, MIT required all freshmen to live in the dormitory system starting in 2002.
 Because FSILGs had previously housed as many as 300 freshmen off-campus, the new policy could not be implemented until Simmons Hall opened in that year.

 In 2013–2014, MIT abruptly closed and then demolished undergrad dorm Bexley Hall, citing extensive water damage that made repairs infeasible.
 In 2017, MIT shut down Senior House after a century of service as an undergrad dorm.
 That year, MIT administrators released data showing just 60% of Senior House residents had graduated in four years.
 Campus-wide, the four-year graduation rate is 84% (the cumulative graduation rate is significantly higher).

 Off-campus real estate

 MIT has substantial commercial real estate holdings in Cambridge on which it pays property taxes, plus an additional voluntary payment in lieu of taxes (PILOT) on academic buildings which are legally tax-exempt.
-As of 2017, it is the largest taxpayer in the city, contributing approximately 14% of the city's annual revenues.
+As of 2025, it is the largest taxpayer in the city, contributing 14% of the city's local tax revenues.
 Holdings include Technology Square, parts of Kendall Square, University Park, and many properties in Cambridgeport and Area 4 neighboring the main campus.
-The land is held for investment purposes and potential long-term expansion.
+The land is used for investment purposes and held for potential long-term expansion.